-So no tradition where we hang up goat ears or an inflated pig bladder to ensure the Christkind brings the right gifts (perhaps this is where I’ve been going wrong).
+Regrettably, no ancient traditions insist we hang up wooden goat ears or an inflated pig bladder to ensure the Christkind brings the right gifts or to prevent satanic pixies curdling our soy milk.

-Coming from the UK, the decorations strike me as more subtle and Victorianesque (is that a word?), though you will still find dancing reindeer and a fluorescent Santa ho-ho-hoing his way through the starry Vienna night if you look hard enough.
+Coming from the UK, the decorations strike me as more subtle and Victorianesque.
+However, you can still discover fluorescent Santas ho-ho-hoing their way through the starry Vienna night if you look hard enough.
 Many apartments, for example, place garish light displays in their windows or on balconies.

-Here are three decorating traditions that were relatively new to me:
+Here are three decorating traditions I found relatively new after my arrival here:

 This is a tabletop decoration featuring four candles.

-Traditionally, the first candle is lit on the first Sunday in Advent.
-Another candle joins it at each of the subsequent Advent Sundays, so by the fourth Sunday all four candles are burning away.
+Traditionally, you light the first candle on the first Sunday in Advent.
+Another candle joins it at each of the subsequent Advent Sundays, so by the fourth Sunday all four candles are in use.

 This tradition dates back to at least the 13th century.
-It is said that young ladies can put several twigs in a vase, give each the name of a suitor and the first to bloom is “the one”.
-I guess it’s an alternative to online dating.
+It was said that young ladies could put several twigs in a vase, give each the name of a suitor, and the first to bloom was “the one”.
+I guess it’s an alternative to Tinder.

 (Decorations at a market)

 Vienna’s department stores usually have a Christmas bazaar during the Advent period.
 The decorations within cost considerably less than those at, for example, the Christmas markets.

 Having said that, the markets have a wealth of unique decorations, handmade decorations, and similar that you probably won’t find easily (or at all) in stores or back home: look out, particularly, for glass baubles, carved wooden nativity figures, and decorated candles or tea light holders.